Telemedicine (virtual office visits)

 · Rarely, security protocols could fail, causing a breach of privacy and/or personal data;

 · Rarely, a lack of access to complete medical records may result in adverse drug interactions, adverse outcomes, or other errors;

 Patient Consent To The Use of Telemedicine

-At the time of each telemedicine appointment, all patients will be required to review and accept our telemedicine terms of service and consent to the virtual visit.
+At the time of each telemedicine appointment, patients are required to review and accept telemedicine terms of service and consent to the virtual visit.
 If you have any additional questions or concerns, or to schedule a telemedicine appointment with your physician, please call the office.